gridironzone/gridiron-core/contracts/periphery/shared_multisig/README.md

 ### `withdraw_generator`

-Withdraw LP tokens from the Astroport generator.
+Withdraw LP tokens from the Gridiron generator.

 ```json
 {